 The EAA Young Eagles Program was developed in 1992 to welcome young people into the world of aviation.
 Aviation is exciting and vital to our nation's future, and the best way to convey that message is to actually experience flight in a first-hand setting.

-What do you hope to gain by taking my child flying?
+What do we hope to gain by taking your child flying?

 Each Young Eagle will experience a safe and enjoyable flight that will give them new perspectives on the world and life in general.
 Young Eagles program participants will understand that an individual's potential is unlimited, and for them the sky is the limit!